blab/ncov-variant-rt/README.md

 Eslam Abousamra, John Huddleston, Marlin Figgins

-This project involves a demonstration to build out a framework to perform comparative measurements of the effective reproductive number (Rt) using several methodologies, mostly involving Rstudio epidemiological tool packages which include EpiEstim (Cori A. et al., 2013), EpiNow (Abbott S. et al., 2020), ...
+This project involves a demonstration to build out a framework to perform comparative measurements of the effective reproductive number (Rt) using bayesian inference methods of estimation, mostly involving Rstudio epidemiological tool packages which include EpiEstim (Cori A. et al., 2013), EpiNow (Abbott S. et al., 2020), ...

 # Tidying Data